dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-data-classifier.md

 ### Scope

 In this exercise, we will a custom data classifier to scan a file for each of the sensitivity levels.
 These rules should generate data finding if such a file is detected.
-The following guidance should be used when defining these classifiers:
-* For the rule that scans for the "Secret" classification level, we will define the classifier severity level as "Critical" to reflect the sensitve nature of the content.
-* For the rule that scans for the "Confidential" classification level, we will define the classifier severity level as "High" to reflect the sensitive nature of the content.
-* For the rule that scans for the "Unclassified" classification level, we will define the classifier severity level as "Low" to reflect the nature of the content.
-* For all three rules, select the sensitive level of 1 finding for this lab.
-Because Wiz samples data, we want to ensure that our rules fire when a match is found.

 The tasks to perform are as follows:
 * First, we will define the three data match rules.
 * Second, once the rules are completed, we will rescan a bucket resource to see if our rules fire on any of its contents.
 * Last, we will verify our rules by reviewing the finding results.